Tutorial: Box the Bottom Corners of a Bag

 Last week I announced our Make2/Give2 event for September which features our With Love Tote bag.
-You can print the pattern from last week’s post.
+You can claim the FREE pattern here.
 The pattern has been updated to include directions to make a flat bottom bag by ‘boxing’ the bottom corners.

 – Cut a square from each bottom corner.

 This is a 2″ square which will result in a 4″ deep boxed bottom.

 The size of the cut square will determine the depth of the bag when boxed.

 – Separate the layers of the bag at the cut corner.

 – Pull the side seam and the bottom seam together, matching the seams, as shown here.